Microsoft Teams is your classroom management hub if your students use Microsoft tools. Learn how to manage Teams like a

 What is a mystery location call?

-A mystery video call is a global guessing game between classes.
+A mystery location call is a global guessing game between classes.
 They meet up in a video call and try to guess each other's location through a series of yes/no questions.
 It's like a mix of Twenty Questions and Battleship!

 Set up the time and format for the call.
 Connect with the teacher of the partner class.
 Find a time and date for the call.
 Talk about how long you'd like to do the call and what you might do afterward (i.e. ask each other questions, present some information about life in your area, etc.).

 On the day of the call, the classrooms connect to each other via Google Meet, Zoom, Teams, etc. They greet each other and start the game.

 Classes take turns asking each other yes/no questions about their location.
 Examples: Are you west of the Mississippi River?
 Is your state touching a major body of water?
 After they narrow it down, they try to guess the other class's location on their next turn.